 Kings Canyon Facts

-- This magnificent geological feature, with its stark, rugged beauty is best known by the aptly applied term of Kings Canyon.
+- This magnificent geological feature, with its stark, rugged beauty, is best known by the aptly applied term of Kings Canyon.
 Though certainly not the best known canyon on earth, it nevertheless garners a great deal of interest from tourists to its region.

 - Naturally, the local Indigenous Peoples long knew of the existence of this impressive natural feature.
 Exactly when they first found it, though, presently remains undetermined.
-Archaeological research into this mystery continues to this time.
+Archaeological research into this mystery continues at this time.

 - Discovery of the stunning canyon by non-natives only occurred in comparatively recent times, however.
-The British-born explorer, Ernest Giles, holds the credit for being the first Eiropean to view the site.
+The British-born explorer, Ernest Giles, holds the credit for being the first European to view the site.
 This he managed during his explorations in 1872.

 - The breathtaking Kings Canyon presently represents a moderately popular tourist destination in its region.
 This holds true despite its relatively remote location.
 The ruggedness of the surrounding terrain further serves to dissuade many visitors.